-Many of the world’s largest companies trust Dan to litigate complex commercial cases on their behalf.
-In trial and appellate courts throughout the United States, Dan has prosecuted and defended claims involving breach of contract, negligence, fraud, conspiracy, price discrimination, securities, trade secret misappropriation, and distribution-law regulatory statutes (among other things).
+Many of the world’s largest companies trust Dan to litigate complex commercial cases in trial and appellate courts throughout the United States.
+Dan has prosecuted and defended claims involving breach of contract, negligence, fraud, conspiracy, price discrimination, securities, trade secret misappropriation, and distribution-law regulatory statutes (among other things).

 Dan focuses his practice on three of Barack Ferrazzano’s core practice areas: financial institutions, real estate, and manufacturing and distribution.
 In each of these areas, Barack Ferrazzano has earned recognition as a full-service, national provider of legal services.
 Dan is also a skilled appellate litigator who (across practice areas) has handled matters in state appellate courts, the United States Courts of Appeals, and the United States Supreme Court.

 In addition to representing clients in active litigation, a significant portion of Dan’s practice involves strategic counseling—navigating complex regulatory regimes; working to resolve matters without the need for litigation; and positioning burgeoning disputes so that litigation, if it does prove necessary, unfolds on favorable terms.

 - Represented investment fund in a suit against a Native American tribe and those who helped to facilitate a legally defective $50 million bond transaction.
 Dan’s clients prevailed on jurisdiction and sovereign immunity issues, a ruling that was affirmed by the Seventh Circuit and which positioned the case for a favorable private resolution.
 Stifel, Nicolaus & Co. v.
 Lac du Flambeau Band of Lake Superior Chippewa Indians, 807 F.3d 184 (7th Cir.
 2015).